Bull Verweij: The Veronica brothers

 Bull was one of the three initial brothers who, together, formed the offshore radio station Veronica.
 From 1960 the offshore radio station transmitted from a former German lightvessel the "Borkum Riff" and in 1964 the three brothers decided to buy a larger trawler that was destined for scrapping: the Norderney.

 Bull was the founder and driving force behind offshore radio in the Netherlands.
 He developed the business model for commercial radio in the Netherlands.
 Initially Bull and his brothers Jaap and Dirk were in the textile trade.
 He realized that the existing Dutch public broadcasting system didn't appeal to the younger generation.
 The younger generation listened to foreign stations, such as Radio Luxemburg, and the Verweij brothers decided to start an offshore radio station.
 Radio formats that are now common place, such as "horizontal programming" were introduced by the Verweijes.

 He also introduced advertising on radio in the Netherlands.
 The public radio stations in those years were completely funded by the state and it was not possible for companies to reach out to the public via national radio-stations.
 Bull Verweij was seen as the initiator of commercial broadcasting and modern radio formats in The Netherlands.

 Controversy on Mebo II

-Another radio ship was the Mebo II: the owners of Veronica had also invested in this ship when their owners Meister and Bollier needed extra cash, but with the condition that the Mebo II would transmit from the English coast (and targeted for the UK), but due to changes in the law the ship was forced to move.
+Another radio ship, the Mebo II, was partly financed by the owners of Veronica when its owners, Meister and Bollier, needed capital, on the condition it would broadcast off the English coast, targeting the UK.
+However, legal changes forced the ship to relocate.
 Despite the deal with Veronica they dropped anchor next to the Norderney and started targeting the Dutch audience.
 As the transmitters of the Mebo II were very powerful Veronica was afraid they would lose market-share to the Mebo II transmissions.
 In addition, the Dutch government threatened to ratify new international Treaty of Stasbourgh that would make offshore radio illegal which would also be the end of Veronica.